Introduction

 Conclusion

 Corrie’s father and Betsie died in the darkness of the concentration camp.
 Bestie’s last words before she died were the words that compelled Corrie to talk about forgiveness and to share what she learned in the darkness of her experience.
-Corrie survived, and despite the horrific conditions she endured, she went on to teach the messages which she and Betsie thought in prison.
+Corrie survived, and despite the horrific conditions she endured, she went on to teach the messages that she and Betsie thought in prison.

 Works Cited